Lizard: Distinguishing features

 The dentitions of lizards reflect their wide range of diets, including carnivorous, insectivorous, omnivorous, herbivorous, nectivorous, and molluscivorous.
 Species typically have uniform teeth suited to their diet, but several species have variable teeth, such as cutting teeth in the front of the jaws and crushing teeth in the rear.
 Most species are pleurodont, though agamids and chameleons are acrodont.
+Komodo dragons have iron-reinforced teeth, with high concentrations of iron strengthening the tips and serrated edges.
+This natural, orange-pigmented iron coating acts as a protective, wear-resistant layer that keeps their teeth sharp to tear through.

 The tongue can be extended outside the mouth, and is often long.
 In the beaded lizards, whiptails and monitor lizards, the tongue is forked and used mainly or exclusively to sense the environment, continually flicking out to sample the environment, and back to transfer molecules to the vomeronasal organ responsible for chemosensation, analogous to but different from smell or taste.
 In geckos, the tongue is used to lick the eyes clean: they have no eyelids.
 Chameleons have very long sticky tongues which can be extended rapidly to catch their insect prey.

-Three lineages, the geckos, anoles, and chameleons, have modified the scales under their toes to form adhesive pads, highly prominent in the first two groups.
+Three lineages, the geckos, anoles, and to a lesser extent chameleons, have modified the scales under their toes to form adhesive pads.
 The pads are composed of millions of tiny setae (hair-like structures) which fit closely to the substrate to adhere using van der Waals forces; no liquid adhesive is needed.
 In addition, the toes of chameleons are divided into two opposed groups on each foot (zygodactyly), enabling them to perch on branches as birds do.
 (Note: Chameleon forefeet have groups composed of 3 inner and 2 outer digits; the hindfeet have groups of 2 inner and 3 outer digits.)